1. Please note that Fr Martin’s Family Homily is usually posted here on the website after the 10:30 Mass on the First Sunday of the Month.

 This tab has been added to provide a permanent home for the Family Homilies, where they can be referred to, and discussed, as part of our various parish educational programmes.

-New homilies are planned to be monthly events – usually delivered on the First Sunday of the Month – as part of the Parish Family Mass, which involves the children of the Parish.
+New homilies are planned to be monthly events – usually delivered on the First Sunday of the Month – as part of the Parish Family Mass, in which the children of the Parish play an active part.

 The most recent is on top, and the older ones will be retained here for reference.

 Today’s Gospel gives a special place to the vocation of childhood in the Christian life.
 The words of Jesus, in the second half of the passage we just heard, suggest that we adults need to recall some of the attributes of our childhood in living the life of faith.
 Our Lord’s way of putting it is especially helpful because his words unite our spiritual aspirations with our religious, political and social ones: when Jesus speaks of the Kingdom of Heaven – the Kingdom of God – he is reconciling all these very different aspects of our lives, encouraging us to adopt a healthy childhood spirit in embracing them.
 This is catholic in the sense that it enlarges our human nature, encouraging us to embrace the universal (another word for ‘catholic’) so that we can even start to speak of a ‘human family’.